 |Awards a public domain TEFL / TESOL certificate.|

-Unlike 99% of most online TEFL courses, the EBC Trinity CertTESOL online course has input from experienced trainers, lesson planning, teaching practice with real English language learners and is externally moderated to ensure quality.
+Unlike 99% of most online TEFL courses, the EBC Trinity CertTESOL online course has input from experienced trainers, lesson planning, teaching practises with genuine English language learners and is externally moderated to ensure quality.
 In addition, you will learn how to teach using ZOOM.

-This type of certificate is extremely attractive to hiring managers in quality language schools.
-Quality has a cost, but it also has great advantages and benefits.
+This Trinity CertTESOL certificate is extremely attractive to hiring managers in quality language schools.
+Of course, quality has a cost, but it also has significant advantages and benefits.

-High-quality online courses cost less than four-week face-to-face courses because you do not have the extra expense of travel and accommodation.
+High-quality online courses cost less than four-week face-to-face courses because you do not have the extra travel and accommodation expense.

 A high-quality online course is ideal if you cannot afford to take time away from work or other daily commitments.